Hydrogenn/BitP/README.md

  - The program (bitp-mac) reads any file you give it.
 You must include the file extension.
  - There is no debug build for MacOS.
  - Credit to Rayzr522 for porting.

+#### Linux
+ - The program (bitp-linux) reads any file you give it.
+You must include the file extension.
+ - There is no debug build for Linux.
+ - Credit to Rayzr522 for porting.

 bitp.cpp contains the source code.
 If you are having problems with the above, you can attempt to compile this yourself.
 This will require C++11.